nttcslab/byol-a/v2/README.md

 ### 3-1.
 Evaluating Representations In Your Tasks

-This is an example to calculate a feature vector for an audio sample.
+This example shows how to extract a feature vector of an audio sample from [SPCV2](https://arxiv.org/abs/1804.03209).

+*NOTE:* You need to calculate the statistics (mean and std) for normalization in advance, such as `stats` found below.

 ```python
 from byol_a2.common import load_yaml_config